stakewise/v3-sdk/README.md

 #### Description:

 Getting osToken.
-The amount of token you can get depends on the user's current deposit in the storage.
+The amount of token you can get depends on the user's current deposit in the vault.
 Use data from methods [sdk.osToken.getMaxMint](#sdkostokengetmaxmint) and [sdk.osToken.getHealthFactor](#sdkostokengethealthfactor) to block a call to mint() if the number of shares is greater than what getMaxMint returns or if the number of osToken after the transaction would make the position unhealthy

 #### Arguments: